Professor Stephen Hawking

 Life in film

 In 2014, Hawking was portrayed by Eddie Redmayne in the Bafta award-winning film The Theory Of Everything, based on the book Travelling To Infinity by Hawking’s ex-wife Jane.
 It is not the first time his life was portrayed in film, Benedict Cumberbatch played him in the 2004 BBC film Hawking.

 Eddie Redmayne and Stephen Hawking attend the UK Premiere of The Theory Of Everything © Mike Marsland/WireImage

-Although Hawking’s condition with motor neuron disease has steadily deteriorated, he is a strong patron of disability outreach.
+Although Hawking’s condition with motor neuron disease steadily deteriorated, he was a strong patron of disability outreach.
 As well as fighting to protect disability rights and the right to die for the terminally ill, he also narrated the opening ceremony of the London 2012 Paralympic Games, accepted the Ice Bucket Challenge and has even experienced weightlessness.

 By Jim Campbell/Aero-News Network [Public domain], via Wikimedia Commons

 In April 2016, Stephen Hawking, along with Yuri Milner and Facebook’s Mark Zuckerberg announced Breakthrough Starshot, an ambitious project to send tiny StarChips to Alpha Centauri in the hunt for extra terrestrials.

 Stephen Hawking and others attend the New Space Exploration Initiative 'Breakthrough Starshot' Announcement at One World Observatory on 12 April 2016 in New York City, USA © Gary Gershoff/WireImage

 Hawking died peacefully in his sleep on the morning of Wednesday 14 March 2018.